 Slip, trip and fall injuries occur year-round, but different seasons have their own distinctive triggers.
 In the summer, the glare of the sun can result in reduced visibility, increasing the risk of these injuries.

-Sunglasses or other shaded and protective eyewear will help keep sun glare down.
+Sunglasses or other shaded and protective eyewear will help keep the sun glare down.
 Be mindful of your surroundings and do not allow yourself to get distracted.
 If you begin to feel dizzy or light-headed, seek shade and take a water break.
 This is important regardless of where you are working but more so if you are working atop scaffolding or on the higher floors of a building with a risk of falling from high up.

 Work boots are heavy, but they will also protect you.
-The tread on work boots are meant to keep you steady on your feet and help you avoid slipping in water, on ice, or while working on a ladder.
+The tread on work boots is meant to keep you steady on your feet and help you avoid slipping in water, on ice, or while working on a ladder.
 Make sure your work boots are clean from any debris such as small pebbles, grease, oil, petrol, or other substances before wearing them on the job.

 Summary Of Tips To Prevent Summer-Related Injuries